CZ-NIC/convey/README.md

 # launch
-python3 -m convey [filename]  # program start python3 -m convey --help  # see some flags that help you further automating
+python3 -m convey [filename]  # program start
 ```

 Parameter [filename] is the path to CSV source file.
 If not present, script asks for it.